-Everyone has been a bystander at some point of their lives.
-For a close to life example, think of school.
-Did you always stand up to a bully?
-Did you not talk to someone because a friend didn’t like them?
+Everyone has been a bystander at some point in their lives.
+Think back to school—did you always stand up to a bully?
+Did you avoid talking to someone because your friend didn’t like them?

 How can we fix this?